karenmeep/karenmeep.github.io/_posts/2016-01-02-side-effects.md

 Why was the choice that I made so bad?

+>"Rule of Least Surprise: In interface design, always do the least surprising thing."
+>
+> -- <cite>Unix Philosophy</cite>

 I surprised my users.
 They thought they were doing one thing (getting a url) when in fact they were (also) doing another (opening a dialog for the user to save their site).
 I created a bad developer experience.